Former Good Schools Guide writer and education adviser, Suzie Oweiss, gives her verdict...

 A mainstream state school for pupils aged from 11 to 18 in Sunningdale, Ascot

 Unusually, Charters – an academy since 2012 – has two headteachers.
-The result is a school deemed outstanding by Ofsted – and a glance at the teaching, the students and their results reveal why.
+The result is a school deemed outstanding by Ofsted.
+A glance at the teaching, the students and their results reveal why.

 In 2016, almost 58.3% of A level grades were A*-B. At GCSEs, 78% of pupils achieved five or more A*-C grades including English and maths.